open-feature/flagd/docs/index.md

 _flagd_ is a _feature flag evaluation engine_.
 Think of it as a ready-made, open source, OpenFeature-compliant feature flag backend system.

-With flagd you can:
+With flagd, you can:

-* modify flags in real time
+* modify flags in real-time
 * define flags of various types (boolean, string, number, JSON)
-* use context-sensitive rules to target specific users or user-traits
+* use context-sensitive rules to target specific users or user traits
 * perform pseudorandom assignments for experimentation
 * perform progressive roll-outs of new features
 * aggregate flag definitions from multiple sources